Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/2-Blockchain_Scalability_History/Blockchain_Scalability_History_Slides.md

 ### Multi-round fraud proofs: steps

-It requires the block producer and the challenger to merkelize the entire state of VM (including memory cells, registers, etc).
+It requires the block producer and the challenger to merkleize the entire state of VM (including memory cells, registers, etc).

 The process is divided into steps.
 The computation state at each step can be described as a short commitment (merkle root) to the output of the VM.